pieeg-club/.github/profile/README.md

-PiEEG Low-cost Brain Computer interface.
+PiEEG Low-cost Brain Computer Interface.
-PiEEG-Club is a place, where researchers, coders, and any neuroscience enthusiast can share some scripts for PiEEG devices.
+PiEEG-Club is a place where researchers, coders, and any neuroscience enthusiasts can share some scripts for PiEEG devices.
 Make neuroscience available for all
-Please feel free add your scripts to this repository
+Please feel free to add your scripts to this repository

 Wearable BCI - ironbci
-BCI shield for RaspberryPi, Arduino, Jetson Nano and STM32
+BCI shield for Raspberry Pi, Arduino, Jetson Nano, and STM32
 Active electrodes - bioron
 Caps, cables, and electrodes
 SDK, mobile application, software....